mrward/mrward.github.com/source/_posts/2014-11-16-InstallingPortableClassLibrariesForXamarinStudio.markdown

 If you do not want to install Visual Studio 2013 then you should look at options 2 or 3.

 One problem with option 2 is that not all the .NET Portable profiles, such as Profile 259, will be installed.
-The full list of what .NET Portable profiles are installed by each of the separate installers above is available from the [.NET Portable Profiles page](http://lastexitcode.com/NuGet/PortableProfiles/)
+The full list of what .NET Portable profiles are installed by each of the installers listed above is available from the [.NET Portable Profiles page](/projects/NuGet/PortableProfiles/)

 Let us take a look in more detail at the option 2 since this has a few manual steps.

+**Windows - Installing the Portable Library Tools and the Portable Library Reference Assemblies 4.6**

-First make sure Xamarin Studio is not running.
+Before you start make sure Xamarin Studio is not running.

 Download the [Portable Library Tools](https://visualstudiogallery.msdn.microsoft.com/b0e0b5e9-e138-410b-ad10-00cb3caf4981/).